espway/espway/README.md

 Please use the latest Firefox or Chrome if possible.
 The HTML/JS UI uses some recent JavaScript features which might not be supported by older browsers.

-I'm intending to setup JavaScript transpilation with `gulp` to support older browsers.
-Before that is done, it might not make much sense to use any other than the aforementioned browsers, as I have no means of testing the code on anything else.

 ## License
 The project is licensed under GPLv3.